balfieri/cordic/README.md

 <p>
 The CORDIC routines perform frac_w iterations in order to arrive at frac_w precision.
 You may, however, reduce the number of iterations by passing a different value for n to the constructor.
 The numeric encoding will be the same, but the result will be less precise.
-Again, different Cordic() instances with idential parameters except for n can be used on an operation-by-operation basis.
 </p>

 <h1>Fixed-Point</h1>

 <p>
-The library also supports values that are stored as fixed-point with user-defined integer width (int_w) and fraction width (frac_w).
+The library also supports values that are stored in fixed-point with user-defined integer width (int_w) and fraction width (frac_w).
 The fixed-point container type T must be a signed integer at least as wide as 1+int_w+frac_w+log2(frac_w).
 The log2(frac_w) are the default number of guard bits (guard_w).
 A fixed-point number stores the sign in the most-significant bit, followed by the int_w binary integer bits, followed by the frac_w+guard_w binary fraction bits in the least-significant bits.
 If T is larger than the required number of bits, the extra upper bits are assumed to contain replications of the sign bit
 (1=negative, 0=non-negative).
 In other words, fixed-point values are stored in 2's-complement integer containers, so -A == ~A + 1.
+This is done to make it easier to do addition and subtraction.
 </p>

 <p>
-Fixed-point numbers naturally support denorms (i.e., they are all denorms), but have no way to indicate a value outside their allowed range.
-The library needs an option to mark a number as +Infinity, -Infinity, or NaN.
+Fixed-point numbers naturally support subnormals (i.e., they are all subnormals), but have no way to indicate a value outside their allowed range.
+The library needs a future option to mark a number as +Infinity, -Infinity, or NaN.
 An additional needed option is to gracefully flush large numbers to +/- "max value" and NaNs to zero.
 </p>

 <p>
 Here are some examples of fixed-point numbers.
-1.3.8 means 1 sign bit, 3 integer bits, and 8 fraction bits.
+1.3.8 means 1 sign bit, 3 integer bits (int_w), and 8 fraction bits (frac_w).
 </p>
 <pre>
 Format         value            binary (spaces added for readability)